rahul-raoniar/distribution_fitter_streamlit_app/README.md

 		# Activate the environment
 		conda activate streamlit_env

-		# Change the directory where you stored/extracted github repository files
+		# Set directory path where you have stored/extracted github repository
 		cd "directory path"

 		# Run the following file on your Anaconda/Miniconda environment